-I can’t believe I’m saying this, but I have a beef with Michelle Obama.
+I barely put Becoming down before I started in on the review, and I can’t believe I’m saying this, but I have a beef with Michelle Obama.

 It’s unsettling because Michelle Obama is the Mary Poppins of real people to me.
 Practically perfect in every way.
 Intelligent, witty, courageous, empathetic, and dang… those arms!
-It was a honor to have her represent our country as First Lady of the United States, for about a million reasons.
+It was an honor to have her represent our country as First Lady of the United States, for about a million reasons.

 So as soon as I could preorder her book Becoming, it was done.
 Take my money, all in.
 What follows here is my humble review of Michelle Obama’s book – the love, the fascination, and that pesky little beef.